markusvoelter/ProgrammingBasics/doc/chapter06_collections/index.md

 ![](Sets/addingToLists.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A78a11fed-32ce-4e6e-924f-b137d7d5481f%28chapter06_collections%29%2F930561793196831048)

 In the value definitions, in case of the set, the second `World` is not added, because there is already a value `World` in the set.
-This is why resulting set only has two elements instead of three (the list has three).
+This is why the resulting set only has two elements instead of three (the list has three).
 The same is true when adding the string `"42"` (yes it is a string, not a number, because of the quotation marks).